pgfisico/arduino-project-temperature-display/display-circuit.md

 > #### Info::Universal Serial Bus
 >
 > The Universal Serial Bus \(USB\) transmits data serially.
 It does however use two wires for _differential signaling_ instead of a single wire to protect the signals from interference.
-This is important when the signals travel over long cables that are near other cables.
+This is important when the signals travel over long cables or if cables are close to each other.

 The serial-in, parallel-out shift register you are using requires a single input wire to send it data serially, and provides outputs using multiple wires.
 The shift register you are using is an 8-bit shift register, so it has 8 parallel outputs.
 This is enough outputs to control all the segments on a single display.